UKJDC represents the views of junior doctors across the UK to the government, royal colleges and educational bodies.

 The makeup of the NHS workforce is changing.
 JDC will continue to advocate for appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time and standards.

 We are also urging employers to ensure parity of pay and training for hundreds of anaesthetists told they do not have a job within the NHS training scheme from August.

-Dr Mike Kemp and Dr Brendan Donnelly, deputy chairs for terms and conditions of service and negotiations
+Brendan Donnelly, deputy chair of the UKJDC with the terms and conditions of service and negotiating portfolio

 The JDC executive subcommittee is made up of: